Sibiraj20/2048-Deployment/README.md

 Before proceeding, ensure you have the following prerequisites installed and configured:

-- Docker installed on your local machine.
+- Docker installed on the local machine.
 - An AWS account with permissions to create resources in Elastic Beanstalk.
 - AWS Command Line Interface (CLI) installed and configured with appropriate access keys.